Ellie Carpenter: Lyon

 In June 2020, the Thorns announced the transfer of Carpenter to Lyon.
 On 3 July, she signed a contract that extends to 2023.
 On 14 August 2020, she made her first appearance for the French club in a 4–0 friendly victory over PSV Eindhoven and provided an assist for Nikita Parris.
 She scored her first goal for Lyon in the 2–1 victory against Bordeaux on 27 September.
 Carpenter was an unused sub in the Champions League final win against Wolfsburg.

 She won her second Champions League in 2022, with her club beat Barcelona 3–1, though she was forced to be substituted in just over 20 minutes due to an injury.
 On 28 June 2022, Lyon extended their contract with Carpenter until 30 June 2026.

 Chelsea

 On 2 July 2025, Chelsea announced the transfer of Carpenter from Lyon on a four-year deal.
-In her debut match Carpenter played as an aggressive wing-back assisting the opening goal of the 2025–26 season with a lovely cross to Aggie Beever-Jones who scored a close range goal in a 31st-minute opener.
+In her debut match, Carpenter played as an aggressive wing-back and assisted the opening goal of the 2025–26 season with a cross to Aggie Beever-Jones who scored a close range goal in a 31st-minute opener.